-A recent study of the Northern American media's coverage of human rights proved that the media in the Western hemisphere focuses more heavily on civil and political rights than economic, social, and cultural rights, and thus the first generation of human rights clearly dominates the landscape of human rights discourse in the West (Ramos et al. 2007).
-Nevertheless, our findings suggest that there was a notable shift from civil and political rights to economic, social, and cultural rights in print media in South Korea.
-Remarkable economic growth, rapid democratic transition, and rapid political and cultural globalization may keep the South Korean print media's attention on the economic, social, and cultural agenda.
-The question of to what extent this shift is generalizable to other parts of the globe is worth investigating, and thus future research must address the magnitude and impact of such a shift on the evolution of human rights and forces responsible for the intriguing social change.
+A recent study of the Northern American media's coverage of human rights proved that the media in the Western hemisphere focus more heavily on civil and political rights than on economic, social, and cultural rights, and thus the first generation of human rights clearly dominates the landscape of human rights discourse in the West (Ramos et al. 2007).
+A more recent account suggested that major international human rights NGOs began to gravitate toward rights issues in the Western countries and thus address more of a wider set of human rights concerns, including economic and social rights (Winston and Pollock 2016).
+Our findings suggest that there was a notable shift from civil and political rights to economic, social, and cultural rights in print media in South Korea as one of the G8 economic superpowers.
+Remarkable economic growth, rapid political and cultural globalization, and an aging society may keep the South Korean print media's attention on the economic, social, and cultural agenda.
+The question of to what extent this shift is generalizable to other parts of the globe, especially the Global North, is worth investigating, and thus future research must address the magnitude and impact of such a shift on the evolution of human rights and forces responsible for the intriguing social change.

-It is dangerous, however, to present major findings of this analysis either as results of real changes in human rights practices or manifestations of changes in public attitudes unless more research is conducted and media's medicating roles are clarified.
-Though with great potential to represent either rights-practices or public attitudes (Cappella and Jamieson 1996; Pollock 2017), the media operate with considerable independence and attain autonomous space.
-To be more confident about the mediating role of the media, it is crucial to understand tone and deeper nuances of media coverage that would enable researchers to assess if increase in coverage of certain topics leads to more favorable or unfavorable awareness.
+It is dangerous, however, to present major findings of this analysis either as results of real changes in human rights practices or as manifestations of changes in public attitudes unless more research is conducted and media's medicating roles are clarified.
+Although with great potential to represent either rights practices or public attitudes (Pollock 2017), the media operate with considerable independence and attain autonomous space.
+There still is a strong belief that professional journalism and the press play a crucial editorial role in partnering with citizens and NGOs, and in monitoring the government.
+It further suggests that rigorous editorial process of traditional journalism should not be dismissed when citizens around the world celebrate the use of new media, blogs, and other unconventional ways of communication (Powers 2016).

+To be more confident about the mediating yet leading role of media journalism, however, it is crucial to understand tone and deeper nuances of media coverage that would enable researchers to assess if increase in coverage of certain topics leads to more favorable or unfavorable awareness.
 Determination of positivity or negativity associated with coverage would bring researchers closer to answers as to how changes in human rights topics have influenced the public's attitude, policy stances, and rights practices.
+The argument of polarized embrace can be further benefited from and evidenced by this determination of tones alongside the conservative and progressive division.

-Unlike Prichard's (1991) early claim that increased coverage of human rights in the U.S. media is responsible for increased awareness as well as heightened level of support, we refrain from making such a bold argument.
+Unlike Prichard's (1991) early claim that increased coverage of human rights in the US media is responsible for increased awareness as well as heightened level of support, we refrain from making such a bold argument.
+Instead of uncritically romanticizing media advocacy, we are cautious about drawing conclusions on the impacts of media coverage.
 Further research is required to study the complicated intersections between discourse, attitudes, and policymaking.
 This future investigation must devote close attention to how discursive development affects public opinion and vice versa.
 How policymakers respond to changes in public attitudes and media coverage is also a research subject requiring systematic investigation.